nk-droid/contextkit/README.md

     REPO_GRAPH.json
 ```

-Generate one audience instead of the complete pack with `--audience human`, `architecture`, `modules`, `reviewer`, `contributor`, `agent`, or `interviewer`.
+Without `--all`, ContextKit generates the human overview by default.
+Select another audience with `--audience human`, `architecture`, `modules`, `reviewer`, `contributor`, `agent`, or `interviewer`.

 ## Repository Graph

 `--with-graph` generates a portable `REPO_GRAPH.json` document conforming to the versioned contract in `schemas/repo-graph.schema.json`.

-The graph can contain architecture, runtime-flow, import, and deployment views.
+The generator requests an architecture view and adds runtime-flow, import, or deployment views when useful.
 Nodes and edges distinguish directly observed behavior from inferred relationships.
 Every observed graph element must include at least one valid repository-relative evidence path.
+Each view is limited to 300 nodes and 1,000 edges.

 Validate a graph without opening the UI: